OpenSourceRisk/Engine/Examples/Example_39/Readme.txt

 4) Analytics

-   EPE and ENE computed with AMC valuation engine
+   EPE and ENE computed with AMC valuation engine and AMC-CG engine (cube generation only)

 5) Run Example